 As long as the bankruptcy lasts on your credit report, your score will suffer.
 Fortunately, so long as you meet the minimum requirements of the loan program, you should be fine.
 It’ll just mean having to do some extra work to get your score back in shape.
 Here are a few basic steps you can take to make that happen.

-- Rebuild Your Credit – Once your bankruptcy case is cleared, your old accounts will be removed from your credit report with it.
+- Rebuild Your Credit – Once your bankruptcy case is cleared, your old accounts will be removed from your credit report.
 Now it’s time to start rebuilding it responsibly.
 Start by getting yourself a secured credit card.
 With this, you put down a deposit that becomes your line of credit.
 Then it’s just a case of making payments with your card and paying it off on time each month.

 - Pay All Your Bills on Time – The easiest and most efficient way to rebuild your credit is to make all your monthly payments on time.
+Most loan and credit card companies have this feature.
 If this is hard for you to stay on top of, it might be worth signing up for autopay.
-Most loan and credit card companies have this feature.

 Step 2: Write a Letter of ExplanationStep 2: Write a Letter of Explanation